 - Harms, kills or brutally punishes animals or pets

-- Tries to isolate partner from her family and friends so that she becomes more dependent on him.
+- Tries to isolate partner from her family and friends so that she becomes more dependent.
 Often starts by criticizing her family and friends

 - Has a very limited or no social network